wmvanvliet/good_code/README.md

         return entry1 * entry2 * entry3
 ```

-Now we're at O(n²), but it has come at the cost of readability.
+Now we're at around O(n²) (again, it depends on the amount of hash collisions in the `set()`), but it has come at the cost of readability.
 We generate combinations of two entries while the puzzle asks us to consider combinations of three.
 The code is no longer immediately obvious.